Parsely/parsely-android/README.md

 To integrate Parse.ly mobile tracking with your Android Studio app:

-1. Copy the `parsely` directory (under `ParselyExample/app/src/main/java/com`) to your project's top-level package directory (in a default Android Studio project, this is `/app/src/main/java`.)
+1. Copy the `parselyandroid` directory to your project's top-level package directory (in a default Android Studio project, this is `/app/src/main/java/com`.)
 The directory tree should look like `/app/src/main/java/com/parsely/parselyandroid`.
 2. In `Build -> Edit Libraries and Dependencies` under the `Dependencies` tab, use the green `+` to add two Library Dependencies: